 Learn about the Incan history at the Golden Temple of the Sun & Convento

 Located in the center of Cusco, this site is probably most worth visiting (and paying for!).
 The Golden Temple, also called Koricancha, is one of the most important Incan sites that still remain in Cusco today.
 If you are interested in Incan history, this holiest site in Incan mythology is the perfect opportunity to learn more.

 Entrance fee: 15 soles for adults (US$ 5).

-The Rainbow Mountains are by far the most popular day trip, located a few hours deeper and higher in the Andes (over 5,000 meters in altitude!).
-This dreamlike landscape, filled with colors, mountains, llamas and alpacas will take your breath away.
+Your Peru travel itinerary isn't complete without a day tour to the spectacular Rainbow Mountains!
+The Rainbow Mountains are by far the most popular day trip from Cusco, located a few hours deeper and higher in the Andes (over 5,000 meters in altitude!).
+This dreamlike landscape, filled with colors, mountains, llamas, and alpacas will take your breath away.

 What is included?

 Round-trip transportation, an English-speaking guide, lunch, and snacks are usually included in the day excursions.
 The ride to either one of the Rainbow Mountains will take approximately 3.5-hours.
 The time spent at each site varies significantly.
 The “Classic” Vinicunca Rainbow Mountain is higher in altitude and slightly longer to hike up to than the Palccoyo Rainbow Mountains.
 Therefore, you will spend at least 2 hours to reach the summit of the Vinicunca.
 The Palccoyo Rainbow Mountains are located in a valley in which you walk around and explore the different colorful landscapes for about an hour.